-Thank you for your interest in the City of Decatur properties.
-Please complete this form as soon as possible and return it to the address at the top of the form.
+A partnership between City of Decatur and the Central Illinois Land Bank Authority should make it easier for interested buyers to purchase vacant lots and land from the City of Decatur.
+The City is hoping to convey lots to adjacent property owners so residents can create or expand their gardens, increase the size of their yard, or add/expand to legal off-street parking.
+Please complete the on-line form as soon as possible and return it to the City of Decatur.
 After you submit the completed form, the City will review for approval.
-If approved, City staff will contact you to determine a price for the lot and begin drafting a Quit Claim Deed for transfer of the property.
-You will be responsible for the payment and recording of the Quit Claim Deed with the Macon County Recorder of Deeds.
+If approved, City or CILBA staff will contact you to negotiate a fair price for the lot and begin drafting a Quit Claim Deed for transfer of the property.
+The City will prepare all paperwork and handle the recording with the Macon County Recorder of Deeds.
+All you have to do is complete the application, when contacted come in and sign the deed and make the negotiated payment and we take care of the rest!

 The city acquired these properties through foreclosure of demolition liens, donations, or purchased from the Macon County Trustee and other means.
 Most of the tracts are vacant, often because the city demolished derelict structures on these properties in the past.
 Some of the properties are small, and therefore they may be better re-used by appending them to adjoining lots.
 During the last year, the City Council has acted to make it easier to acquire, fence, improve and passively re-use these properties as “side lots.”
 The city is actively trying to sell these lots, and it disposes of most single tracts to adjoining owners.